Geoportail-Luxembourg/geoportailv3/geoportal/jsapi/README.md

 Other examples are available, see full list in the `examples` directory.

 The JS API source code should follow the OpenLayers development guidelines.

+Note: Some examples in `index.html` use a built version of OpenLayer 6.9.0 which can be found in `vendor/ol/`.
+The `ol3_api.js` example ilustrates using OL alongside the Luxembourg JS API using ES6 imports from the node_modules package.